 Morrisons probably thinks it is investing in the brand but I don’t believe its people know what brand is.
 I doubt any of its employees could articulate what Morrisons believes in and stands for (apart from price cuts).
 And low prices alone don’t give customers a reason to shop there.

 Observe Morrisons’ communications over the last months; they’ve hired ad agency DLKW Lowe to make TV spots using its brand faces Ant and Dec to promote the new price cuts and focus on market-fresh quality.
 Then there was its projection of a baguette onto the wings of Anthony Gormley’s Angel of the North, inspired by Morrisons’ northern roots and again promoting the price cuts.
 The ensuing public scorn and even outrage prompted an apology from Morrisons.

 This recent activity, even when it doesn’t backfire, isn’t going to attract customers back and turn around their business unless it communicates a consistent message that helps consumers make a choice about whether this supermarket brand is for them.

 What would my advice to Morrisons be for bringing back customers?

-• Give your marketing people the brand asset management tools to control the brand, create consistent marketing content and to share that effortlessly across channels
+- Give your marketing people the Brand Management Software to control the brand, create consistent marketing content and to share that effortlessly across channels

-Click here to find out more about Brandworkz DAM software
+Click here to find out more about Brandworkz Digital Asset Management software